I know how hectic mornings can be when you’re trying to get your tribe out of the house on time while managing the

 2. High quality fat

 A fair amount of healthy fats for breakfast will keep them full until snack-time or lunch.

 Best sources: all the above-mentioned protein sources (except oatmeal) contain good fats.
 Other sources are avocado, grass-fed butter, coconut oil, coconut milk or cream.

-Fiber also makes your kids feel satiated, discouraging overeating.
+Fiber also makes your child feel satiated, discouraging overeating.
 In addition it promotes regular bowel movements, preventing constipation.

 Best sources: fresh & dried fruit, veggies (think avocado, pumpkin, kale, spinach…), oatmeal, nuts, nut butters, seeds, whole grains (whole wheat, spelt, rye…).

-After going 8-12 hours without drinking, your kids’ little bodies (and yours as well) need to be hydrated again.
+After going 8-12 hours without drinking, your children’s little bodies (and yours as well) need to be hydrated again.
 Make them start each day with a glass of water.

 4 things you shouldn’t give your kids for breakfast

-Fruit on its own won’t fuel your kids until snack or lunchtime.
-Give them fruit with a good protein or fat source instead such as nuts, seeds, nut butter, or full-fat yoghurt for instance.
+– Fruit on its own won’t fuel your kids until snack or lunchtime.
+Combine fruit for breakfast with a good protein or fat source such as nuts, seeds, nut butter, or full-fat yoghurt to name a few.

-White bread, as most people know by now, is full of refined carbs and provides only empty calories.
+– White bread, as most people know by now, is full of refined carbs and provides only empty calories.
 But be careful with multigrain and refined wheat breads as well.
-Even the ones that look brown and healthy are mostly made with white flour as opposed to unrefined flour (whole grain bread), and often get their little tan thanks to added caramel coloring.
+Even the ones that look brown and healthy are mostly made with white flour as opposed to whole flour, and often get their little tan thanks to added caramel coloring.
 Shocking isn’t it?

 A few examples of healthy quick breakfast ideas

-Oatmeal with any milk of your choice, topped with a choice of nuts, seeds, nut butter, honey or maple syrup, date caramel, berries, banana, apple slices, cinnamon
+– Oatmeal with any milk of your choice, topped with a choice of nuts, seeds, nut butter, honey or maple syrup, date caramel, berries, banana, apple slices, and cinnamon.

 – Quinoa or buckwheat porridge.